paulpod/neuromanticsdotnet/source/portfolio/index.md

 ===============================
 As **Interaction Designer** I joined the 111 online team in September 2020, the COVID-19 pandemic in full flow.
 My initial job was to add booking functionality for patients requiring an A&E visit, with all the complications that can raise.
 As a new concept for people to understand, it was throughly prototyped and researched with users.

-Following that I have been working on frequent improvements to the 111 online service as the pandemic progressed - from alerts around mink, travellers from Denmark, using pulse oximeters on "virtual wards", through information about vaccines and vaccination side effects.
-In 2023 we're working on returning the 111 online service to business as normal, with new features.
+Following that I worked on frequent improvements to the 111 online service as the pandemic progressed - from alerts around mink, travellers from Denmark, using pulse oximeters on "virtual wards", through information about vaccines and vaccination side effects.
+In 2023 we worked on returning the 111 online service to business as normal, with new features.

 * adapting 111 online to apply the NHS design system
 * adding images, sounds and video to improve triage questions